rasoolims/ImageTranslate/README.md

 ```

 Here I assumed that I want to translate from Arabic to English.
 Language abbreviations are ar,en, kk, gu, and ro.
-Note that you can change the gpu id (e.g. CUDA_VISIBLE_DEVICES=1), and change batch and capacity for the best fit of your machine.
+Note that you can change the GPU id (e.g. CUDA_VISIBLE_DEVICES=1), and change batch and capacity for the best fit of your machine.

 ## Image Captioning
 There are two Wikily models for image captioning for Arabic in which both have similar qualities.
-One is multi-taksed with translation and English captioning, and the other only with translation.
+One is multi-tasked with translation and English captioning, and the other only with translation.
 The zipped model folders are available at [this link](https://drive.google.com/drive/folders/1lH3sp3OFerHQ60gsjOPHHBu-wCjGKGjC?usp=sharing).
 There are two model folders there.
 You can try either of them.

 ```bash
 unzip caption.py